-One of earlier investigations of the aspects of contrast and readability states such a tip: “With a dark background, ensure you do not have overly-bright lettering: tone down white lettering to a pale gray, or dull the colour used to minimize extreme contrast and glare; this principle is used when doing slides, as well: at least 5% gray is used to cut the glare of bright white.
+One of earlier investigations of the aspects of contrast and readability states such a tip: “With a dark background, ensure you do not have overly-bright lettering: tone down white lettering to a pale gray, or dull the color used to minimize extreme contrast and glare; this principle is used when doing slides, as well: at least 5% gray is used to cut the glare of bright white.
 Interestingly, this still “reads” as white.
 Also, make the text bold, so it has enough body not to be “eaten alive” by the darkness.”
 This test, as well as others, can provide new variants of toning in providing efficient and natural content on a webpage or app screen.

-One more thing to mention is that dark background being somehow heavier and deeper usually provides great opportunities for presenting graphic content such as pictures, photos, illustrations, posters and ads.
+One more thing to mention is that dark background being somehow heavier and deeper usually provides great opportunities for presenting graphic content such as pictures, photos, illustrations, posters, and ads.
 Good composition and following the principles of the visual hierarchy can significantly enhance visual perception of this sort of layout elements.
-This factor makes dark background highly efficient and attractive in cases when interface is based more on graphic material than on copy.
+This factor makes dark background highly efficient and attractive in cases when the interface is based more on graphic material than on copy.

 The aspect of emotional perception

-Color psychology is another thing to consider choosing a background which will be not only the effective field of presentation but also the carrier of its own message.
+Color psychology is another thing to consider choosing a background that will be not only the effective field of presentation but also the carrier of its own message.
 Dark colors are usually associated with elegance and mystery.
-Moreover, black is often associated with elegance, formality, prestige and power.
-That is, perhaps, one of the reasons why many powerful brands build their visual presentation around black-and-white scheme with dark dominating and light presenting and informing the recipient.
+Moreover, black is often associated with elegance, formality, prestige, and power.
+That is, perhaps, one of the reasons why many powerful brands build their visual presentation around the black-and-white scheme with dark dominating and light presenting and informing the recipient.
 Playing out this aspect in interface design can provide additional support to other design solutions and general presentation of the product.